 Although most of the buildings on campus are accessible only by staff and students, the campus grounds have remained open through the pandemic, providing a much-needed place for outdoor recreation.
 There’s a lot of interesting buildings and gardens tucked around campus, so we’ve put together a walking tour of the highlights of the Caltech campus.

 Transit-wise, a lot of routes come very close to Caltech, but only a couple serve the campus directly.
 Metro #267 and Pasadena Transit #10 pass by on Del Mar along the northern edge of campus, but neither run very often.
 However, there are frequent routes on Lake Avenue (Pasadena Transit #20) just three blocks to the west and Colorado Boulevard (Metro #180 and Foothill Transit #187) five blocks to the north.
 Caltech is also within the Pasadena zone of Metro Micro, an on-demand shared ride service that can take you straight to campus from just about anywhere in Pasadena (see the website for details and instructions).
 Lake Station on the Metro Gold Line is just a 20 minute walk north from the edge of campus at Del Mar and Wilson Avenue, where we will start our tour.

-A quick note: because most of the buildings on campus are closed to the public, it can be pretty hard to find a bathroom on campus, especially during the pandemic.
-Fortunately, Pasadena has maintained the public restrooms and water fountains in their city parks, one of which is in Grant Park, between Michigan and Chester Avenues just a block north of campus.
+A quick note: most of the buildings on campus are closed to the public (save for the occasional public event), with keycard entry that limits access to students and staff.
+The main exception is Hameetman Center, where you’ll find a cafe and the campus store, as well as restrooms and water fountains.
+There are also public restrooms and water fountains in Grant Park, between Michigan and Chester Avenues just a block north of campus.